Entering into a surrogacy arrangement

 Counselling will ensure you are aware of the social and psychological implications of the surrogacy arrangement and parentage order.
 For example, details of how you will conceive the child and what genetic material will be used will have long-term implications for all parties.

 Birth parents and intended parents must agree on the terms of the surrogacy arrangement, including who will pay the legal and other costs.
 You will need to put this agreement in writing.

 If you are the birth mother, you can decide how the pregnancy will occur and what genetic material will be used.
 During pregnancy, you have control over your pregnancy.

 Read more about the birth mother’s legal rights.

 Register the birth

 The birth parents must register the baby’s birth with the Registry of Births, Deaths and Marriages.

-Birth parents and intended parents must get a surrogacy guidance report from an appropriately qualified and independent counsellor after your baby is born.
-This can't be the same counsellor you spoke with before entering into the surrogacy arrangement.
+Birth parents and intended parents must get a surrogacy guidance report from an appropriately qualified and independent counsellor after the baby is born.
+This must be a different counsellor to the person you spoke with before entering into the surrogacy arrangement.